SKCro/WebTV-HD/README.md

 ## What are your goals for this project?
 - Get the style to look as accurate as possible.
 - Remake some of the Page Builder styles and separate the service page style from the base WebTV stuff (like the statusbar and buttons).
-- Make the style work better on mobile devices (or create a new one specifically designed for them).
+- ~~Make the style work better on mobile devices (or create a new one specifically designed for them).~~ Finally done!
+The sidebar now slides in and out via a button.
 - Get the selection box to move via the arrow keys (and maybe gamepad), just like real WebTV.
 This would make big-screen browsing easier.
 - Possibly make an MSN TV 2 style (although I'd probably make a second repo for that).
 - \[Unlikely\] Make this into a browser extension of some sort that adds a WebTV overlay and allows navigation with your keyboard or a gamepad.